pinyin/dollar.js/readme.md

 ## Usage

-Instead of hooks' `useXXX` in React, dollar.js uses `$` to identify their limitations.
+Instead of hooks' `useXXX` in React, dollar.ts uses `$` to identify their limitations.
 So we'll call them ***Dollar Functions***.

 ### Create Dollar Functions